 And solo ocean racing is always hard in any case?

 Exactly.
 Any solo race is tough on the skipper and the boat.
 The Transat used to be considered a long-distance race.
 Nowadays it is a full-on sprint and to win it, you have to drive both your boat and yourself to the limit.
 Unlike all of the other east-west transatlantic courses, this one does not promise a warm, downwind second half after a big bash of a start.
-The Transat can be a grim struggle all the way from Plymouth to New York.
+The Transat can be a grim struggle all the way from start to finish.

 There are other hazards aren’t there?